lstrojny/functional-php/README.md

 ```

 ### Functional\last_index_of()
-Returns the last index holding specified value in the ccollection.
+Returns the last index holding specified value in the collection.
 Returns false if value was not found

 ``array Functional\last_index_of(array|Traversable $collection, mixed $value)``